Grammys 2022 – see full list of nominees

 Jon Batiste – ‘We Are’

-Tony Bennett and Lady Gaga – ‘Love for Sale’
+Tony Bennett and Lady Gaga – ‘Love For Sale’

 Justin Bieber – ‘Justice (Triple Chucks Deluxe)’